on this page

 Updating your details

-It’s important to make sure your details are correct so we pay the right amount of subsidy.
+It’s important to make sure your details are correct, so we pay the right amount of subsidy.

-Read more about when to report a change in circumstances.
+Find out more about when to report a change in circumstances.

 Contact numbers available on this page.